 I’m lucky to have been pretty healthy so far.
 When I go to the doctor I can say ‘no, no, no’ to the usual array of questions.
 History of cancer in the family, heart attacks, taking any medications?
 No.

-So when I got my first UTI in my early twenties, I really had no idea what was going on.
+When I got my first UTI in my early twenties, I really had no idea what was going on.
 I was suddenly pitched into incredible discomfort and pain and was completely beside myself.
 I’d never felt so out of place in my own body.

 “Looking back I’m kind of amazed we aren’t given more information about something as common as UTIs.”